 Data mining vs. big data — although they may refer to different aspects, both are major elements of data science.
 Companies across all industries employ data scientists to use data mining and big data to learn more about consumers and their behaviors.
 From actuaries to marketing analysts, many professions benefit from a knowledge of data science.
 Professionals with the skills needed to work in this field are in high demand and can expect lucrative salaries: According to September 2019 data from PayScale, the average annual salary of a data scientist is $96,000.

 Individuals interested in gaining a competitive advantage in the workforce can thus benefit from a bachelor’s in data science.
-The Maryville University online Bachelor of Science in Data Science is an option.
+The Maryville University data science bachelor degree online is an option.
 This program gives students the foundation they need to succeed in the world of big data by teaching them how to manage data, analyze it to spot trends and predict behavioral patterns, and effectively explain data trends to lay audiences.
 Coursework covers everything from Foundations of Data Science to Predictive Modeling.
 To find out more about the curriculum and get the details on how to enroll, visit the Maryville University website.